VadimBoev/freegpt-webui-v2/README.md

 - Stream mode not working properly.
 - Docker is missing (possibly temporarily)
 - Operation timed out after 30000 milliseconds
+- ChatGPT does not remember the dialog.
+This problem is related to the fact that I use a different solution method so that our Web UI can access g4f.
+This is fixable, not critical and not scary

 ## Features v2 📢
 - Updated g4f